-To me, guitar making is about entertaining the basic creative impulse to imagine something perfect and then attempt to bring it into the material world knowing full well that it isn't really possible.
-It's like trying to hone the perfect edge on a chisel or plane blade.
-In our minds, we can conceive of an infinitely subtle edge, but in reality it can't really exist.
-If we magnify it enough, it will look crude and dull.
-We are limited to the physical properties of our materials, tools and our ability to use them.
-Never the less, we keep trying.
-We can always do a little bit better if we pay more attention; a flat surface could always be a little bit flatter, a miter a little bit tighter and a finish a little bit cleaner.
-This is the challenge and the struggle of lutherie.
+To me, the most exciting part of guitar building is about entertaining the basic creative impulse to imagine something perfect and then attempt to bring it into the material world knowing full well that it isn't truly possible.
+In our minds, we can conceive of honing a perfectly sharp edge on a chisel, but in reality if we magnify it enough, it will look crude and full of scratches.
+We are limited to the physical properties of our materials, tools and our ability to use them; never the less, we keep trying.
+We can always do a little bit better if we pay more attention; a flat surface could always be a little bit flatter, a miter could be a little bit tighter and a finish a little bit cleaner.
+This is the challenge and the struggle of lutherie that I enjoy.

 I aim to build each guitar with as much intention as possible.
 I use the best quality materials available and put an emphasis on simplicity, beauty and durability.
 My methods are relatively traditional on the whole.
 I use mainly animal hide glue, french polish of shellac finish and pumice for pore filling.